Building and Managing Wetland Ecosystems

 Dealing with Flood Water

-In areas where overflows can be excessive or frequent, we create spillways which are shallow channels across the roadway packed with riprap and topped with 1 ½ gravel and some soil.
+In areas where overflows can be excessive or frequent, we create separate spillways which are shallow channels across the roadway packed with riprap and topped with 1 ½ gravel and some soil.
 Grass will grow though this and it becomes very resistant to erosion.
 These are dry most of the time.
 Flood water will flow harmlessly across the spillway until the drain can catch up with the flow.
+Place the spillway to the side of the berm where a wash-out will be naturally limited.
+Do NOT place the spillway on the berm because it has a much higher probability of washing the entire dam out.

 Your design must consider the potential consequences of damage to downstream property, structures, roads, etc. should a breach occur.